 A famous Filipino-Chinese tycoon had twin children - the one was a normal baby girl, and the other was a strange humanoid creature.
 It was said that this baby is a half-human and half-snake.
 No one knows what it trully looks like, if the upper or lower limb is either a snake or human.
 They hid it from other human's eyes to protect the family's reputation and to protect the child himself.
 They even pay those people who saw him to put it in secret.
 The child fed in animals' fresh meat, not in humans' at first.
 But one time, he tasted a human blood and he seemed to like it.

 He grew inside their house without any problem; however, he grew in an enormous size that the house's space is not enough to support him.
 In addition, his appetite to human flesh became very dangerous.
 Thus, a plan was made to still hide him from human's hazardous attitude.

-The plan was to create a shopping mall in the city with a very large chamber over it that can support the creature.
+The plan was to create a shopping mall in the city with a very large chamber under it that can support the creature.
 The architects who constructed the secret dungeon was hired from abroad.

 He was placed there after the completion of the building.
 And for feeding him, few of the girl's dressing rooms was customized.
 Some spy cameras were installed in those fitting rooms, and the floors are remote-controlled that can be opened by someone handling the remote.
 Or should I say, girl's dressing rooms are traps.